geko1981/FakeItEasy/Custom-Dummy-Creation.md

-FakeItEasy has built-in [[Dummy]] creation rules that provide usable non-null values to be used in tests.
+FakeItEasy has built-in [[Dummy|Dummies]] creation rules that provide usable non-null values to be used in tests.
 However, if test-writers require specific types of values to be made, they can provide custom rules for FakeItEasy to use.

 ## Custom Dummy creation in FakeItEasy 2.x